thatguycodes/nx-enterprise/docs/ARCHITECTURE.md

 #### 1. **Single Source of Truth (Tokens)**

 - All design decisions (colors, spacing, typography) defined once in JSON
-- Tokens generate both CSS variables and TypeScript constants
+- Tokens generate CSS variables consumed by all components
 - Changes cascade automatically to all consumers
 - Designers and developers reference the same token definitions